 Lake Valley Fire Protection District serves the residents of El Dorado County in the Lake Tahoe Basin area.
 Our jurisdiction extends north to the El Dorado/Placer County line on Hwy 89 north, west to Twin Bridges on Hwy 50, south to the El Dorado/Alpine County line on Hwy 89 south, and east to the city limits of South Lake Tahoe.

-LVFPD provides, through formal contract, automatic aid and mutual aid to the South Lake Tahoe Fire Department (SLTFD) and Fallen Leaf Fire Protection District (FLFPD).
+LVFPD provides, through formal contract, automatic aid and mutual aid to South Lake Tahoe Fire Rescue (SLTFR) and Fallen Leaf Fire Department (FLFD).
 LVFPD also provides formal mutual aid to our neighboring fire departments, most commonly during fire season.
-They include: Meeks Bay Fire Protection District (MBFPD), North Lake Tahoe Fire Protection District (NTFPD), North Lake Tahoe Fire Protection District (NLTFPD), Truckee Fire Protection District (TFPD), Tahoe Douglas Fire Protection District (TDFPD), El Dorado County Fire Department (EDCFD), United States Forest Service (USFS), Markleeville Fire Department (MFD), Kirkwood Fire Department (KFD).Lake Valley Fire Protection District Map of our Jurisdictional Boundaries
+They include: Meeks Bay Fire Protection District (MBFPD), North Lake Tahoe Fire Protection District (NTFPD), North Lake Tahoe Fire Protection District (NLTFPD), Truckee Fire Protection District (TFPD), Tahoe Douglas Fire Protection District (TDFPD), El Dorado County Fire Department (EDCFD), United States Forest Service (USFS), Eastern Alpine Fire Rescue (EAFR), Kirkwood Fire Department (KFD).Lake Valley Fire Protection District Map of our Jurisdictional Boundaries

 The Fire Chief routinely consults with local County Supervisors, District Board of Directors and community leaders, to assure local matters are addressed.
 The Department takes great pride in the ability to be responsive to local issues and priorities.
 Fire codes and regulations are typically established by the State of California and adopted at the local government level.